Maurice Lee: College career

 Lee was a part of the 2002 National Championship team at Ohio State University.
+He played with the Buckeyes from 1999 to 2002.
 He has a B.A. in education/sports and leisure studies, 2004.
 He also received his master's degree in sport management, fall 2011.

 Professional career

 Dayton Warbirds

 In 2005, Lee signed to play for the Dayton Warbirds and led the NIFL in all purpose yards and was a first team All-Star selection.

 Miami Valley Silverbacks

 Lee also grabbed first team All-Star selections in the AIFA and the AIFL.
-As a member of the Silverbacks in 2006, Lee broke the league's single game record for receptions, yards, and touchdown receptions.
+As a member of the Silverbacks in 2005, Lee broke the league's single game record for receptions, yards, and touchdown receptions.
 Moe had 15 catches for 191 yards and 6 touchdowns to set the record.
 Later that season he broke his own records with 17 catches for 197 yards and 7 touchdowns.
 Lee finished the season with 90 catches for 1,385 yards and 29 touchdowns and was voted to the All-Star Team.